 - Contact Public Safety: 630.752.5911 or email@example.com

 - Make an Anonymous Report: Report by clicking the blue link tab located at the top of this page

 Someone is available for student, faculty, and staff 24 hours a day, seven days a week, every day of the year.
 The College encourages the reporting of all perceived incidents of discrimination, harassment, or retaliation regardless of the offender’s identity or position.

 What happens when I file a report?

 - Students are informed of their rights options and resources

-- The College will conduct a thorough, prompt, reliable, and impartial investigation process as laid out in the Discrimination, Harassment, and Sexual Misconduct Complaint Resolution Procedure.
+- The College will conduct a thorough, prompt, reliable, and impartial investigation process as laid out in the Interim Title IX Sexual Harassment Policy

 - Interviews will be conducted with all parties involved and those who have knowledge of the incident.

 - Adjudicators will decide based on a preponderance of evidence standard whether the Policy has been violated.
 If a policy violation is found, the adjudicators will also determine appropriate sanctions as described in the Policy.